+-

-Course Number CLNS 5 730 Dur ation: 4 wee ks
+Course Number CLNS 730 Dur ation: 4 weeks

-Credit Type al Ele ctive
+Credit Type Clinic al Elec ctive

 Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

-X = Offered in Block Х Х Х Х Х Х Х Х Х х Х Х
+X = Offered in Block Х Х Х Х Х х Х Х Х Х

-of Students per Block 1
+of Students per Block 1 2 s tudent s can b e acco mmoda ated or n case k by case bas sis v with ap proval

-Faculty Evaluator(s) Sneha nehal Bhatt, MD and Paul Romo, MD

-Prerequisites: Yes All Phase II Clerkships - see also department specific in additional info
+Faculty Evaluator(s) Sneha Snehal Bhatt, MD or Paul Romo, MD Yes All Phase II Clerkships - see department specific in additional info

-All Phase il Clerkships - see also department specific in additional mo
+Prerequisites: Yes All Phase II Clerkships - see department specific in additional info

-Accepts Visiting Students Ye es Dome stic M[ ) and D omesti ic DO
+Accepts Visiting Students Ye es Dome stic M[ ) and D omesti c DO

-Accepts Off-Cycle Date requests No
+Accepts Off-Cycle Date requests N 0

-Add/Drop Policy Add: 14 Day 'S Dro op: 14 C ays Othe er:
+Add/Drop Policy Add: 14 Day S [ Drop: 14 1 Days 0 ther:

-Clerkship Contact: Mary Haley MH aley@s alud.ur nm.edu L 505- 272-48 374
+Clerkship Contact: a-Kamp enteco J Rivera SJPente .edu Inm.edu 50 05-272 -4874

-Prior Approval Required: No •
+Prior Approval Required: No

-Introduction to the areas of substance abuse, giving students an opportunity to work with adult and adolescent patients who have substance abuse problems in an outpatient detox and treatment program (ASAP).
+Introduction to the evaluation and management of patients with substance intoxication, withdrawal, and substance use disorders including management of OUD and agonist therapy, giving students an opportunity to work with adult and adolescent patients who have substance abuse problems in a University Hospital affiliated outpatient detox and treatment program (ASAP).

-Take a thorough history, evaluating use and abuse of substances.
-Develop a working knowledge of the detoxification process.
-Develop knowledge of physical symptoms of substance abuse.
-Be able to identify patients with early problems related to substance abuse and dependence.
+Take a thorough history, including the evaluation of use and abuse of substances.
+Develop a working knowledge of the detoxification process, management strategies, and available resources.
+Develop knowledge of physical and emotional symptoms of substance abuse.
+Be able to identify patient problems related to substance abuse and dependence and ally with patients regarding management.
 Develop an understanding of medical and psychiatric bio-psycho-social treatments for substance use disorders and dual diagnoses (patients with SUDs and comorbid mental illness).

-Observational: Observe patient evaluations at intake.
-Observe several clinical intakes and interviews by experienced staff.
+Observe and participate in patient evaluations at intake.
+Observe several clinical intakes and interviews with experienced staff.
 Participate in treatment planning and triage meetings.
 Participate in interviewing the family.
-Clinical: Assigned patients to follow for detoxification or in the day program.
+Clinical: Participate in the evaluation and management of 1-3 patients daily in the walk-in clinic.
+May be assigned patients to follow for detoxification or in the day program.
 Participate in the initial education of the patients.
-Prepare and deliver a lecture to day program patients.
+May prepare and deliver a lecture to day program patients.
 Participate in AA/NA meetings.

 Research: May participate in ongoing research.
 May initiate and complete small project with clinical staff's supervision.
-Teaching: Teach skill building in day program.
-Lecture to day program patients.
+Teaching: May teach relapse prevention skill building in the day program.